-They are if you count all of those who have perished in the sea on their way from Turkey to Greece, they are if you count the reported murders by police in Bulgaria, they are if you count the stillborn child in Röszke over a month ago, and they are if you count the two miscarriages women had in the line the day after the flooding we wrote about in Presevo, or yet another woman who had a miscarriage in the line some days later.
+They do if you count all of those who have perished in the sea on their way from Turkey to Greece, they do if you count the reported murders in Bulgaria, they do if you count the stillborn child in Röszke over a month ago, and they do if you count the two miscarriages women had in the line the day after the flooding we wrote about in Presevo, or yet another woman who had a miscarriage in the line some days later.

 Fatima’s family had rented a room in the hotel on the main square across from the exit of the registration centre.
 They were allowed to do so because they were registered; the only other options for those who haven’t yet registered including paying someone (often a taxi) to find a hotel that will take them, or finding the small shelters volunteers have managed to set up but don’t always have the manpower to manage.
 There is a video circulating, with the permission of Fatima’s family, of the moment in the hotel hallway that her son discovered the news**.
 His agony needs no description.
 You have all seen it, you have all seen it many times, in many videos, on many websites, over many years.
 It does not need to be repeated, at the very least not by me.